repology/repology-rules/README.md

 Matches package homepage against a regular expression.
 Note that unlike namepat and verpat, partial match is allowed here.
-Also note that it's preferred to escape dots with double slash, as `.` mean "any character" in regular expressions.
+Also note that it's preferred to escape dots with double slash, as `.` means "any character" in regular expressions.

 ```yaml
 - { name: firefox, wwwpat: "mozilla\\.org", ... }